Province of Belluno: Economy

 Until recently, the province's economy was based on poor mountain agriculture, now less important, with the exception of the cultivation of beans in the Lamon highlands and the production of Piave cheese in the Dolomites valleys.
-Today, Belluno has one of the most important industrial sectors of northern Italy, the production of eyeglasses (Luxottica has its headquarters in Agordo, for example).
+Today, Belluno has one of the most important industrial sectors of northern Italy, the production of eyeglasses (Luxottica originally had its headquarters in Agordo, for example).
 Also important are the manufacturing sectors of home appliances (Zanussi and others) and bathroom fixtures (Ceramica Dolomite, IdealStandard).

 One of the most important factors of the Bellunese economy is tourism.
 Cortina d'Ampezzo, Alleghe, Arabba, Sappada, and other locations are renowned in Italy and abroad.

 Linguistic minorities

 In the province, language minorities are present and recognized by law: